jp-embedded/scxmlcc/doc/user-manual.md

 ##### `target`

 ##### `type`
 Can be `"internal"` or `"external"`.
 If omitted, the type is external.
 If the type is internal and the target state is a descendant of the transitions source state, the transition will not exit and re-enter its source state, while an external one will.
-Internal transitions are useful for initial transitions as in [`<initial>`](user-manual.md#initial-initial)
+Internal transitions are useful for initial transitions as a child of [`<initial>`](user-manual.md#initial-initial)

 #### Valid Children